tazheeb-shamsi/disney-plus-clone/README.md

 ### 🔴 Watch Disney+ clone

 ## Description
-This is the ReactJS Disney Plus Clone, the perfect project to put on your portfolio by Clever Programmer.
+This is the ReactJS Disney Plus Clone, the perfect project to put on your portfolio..

 ## Build it today!